Joe Rogan is someone who almost needs no introduction.

 “I follow the Pavel Tsatsouline protocol where, say, if I can do 10 reps of something, I never do 10.
 I do five,” he explained.

 “If I’m doing something heavy, like if I’m doing 90lbs clean press squats where I’m holding 90lbs over my head, I could probably do 10 of those, but I’ll only do four or maybe five… I don’t go to failure.”

 4 Simple Exercises To Give You A “Ferocious” Workout, According To Joe Rogan

 - Bodyweight Squats

 Kickboxing / Muay Thai

-Old mate time has it in for us all.
-The only way to keep thing where they’re supposed to be and preserve the function in all your limbs/joints is by working on your flexibility.
-That’s where yoga comes in.
-Rogan himself participates in two to three sessions a week.
-Non-negotiable for the lifelong martial artists out there.
-You can’t expect to throw your body against other bodies without logging in a few hours maintenance on the regular to prevent dire and painful outcomes.
+Time has it in for us all.
+And the only way to keep things where they’re supposed to be and preserve function in all your limbs/joints is by working on your flexibility.
+That’s where hot yoga comes in.